Where to Live in the San Francisco–Oakland–Hayward Metro Area (2025 Guide)

 Watch Out For: Ultra-competitive real estate market and a cost of living to match.
 Less cultural edge than SF or Oakland.

-• People who want access to both SF and SV but none of the grit.
+Good Fit For: Wealthy families, tech commuters, people who want access to both SF and SV but none of the grit.

 Outlying Areas

-What it's like: These areas are for people priced out of the core Bay Area or looking for something slower and more affordable — but still within driving distance (on a good day).
+What it's like: These areas are for people priced out of the core Bay Area or looking for something slower and more affordable, but still within driving distance (on a good day).

-Things to know: Commutes into the core can be 90+ minutes.
+Watch Out For: Commutes into the core can be 90+ minutes.
 Santa Cruz has its own surf-town identity, while Tracy and Brentwood are growing fast with new developments.

 TL;DR: How to Choose Where to Live in the Bay Area